About GPC

 How can I get involved with GPC?

-1. As a department representative
+1. Serve as a department representative

 The legislative body of the Graduate Professional Council (GPC) is called the General Assembly.
-The General Assembly of GPC is comprised of representatives from all academic departments in the Graduate school as well as representatives from the Medical School, School of Law, College of Veterinary Medicine, the Business School, and the GPC executive council.
+The General Assembly of GPC is comprised of representatives from all academic departments in the Graduate School as well as representatives from the Medical School, the School of Law, the College of Veterinary Medicine, the Business School, and the GPC executive council.
 GPC Representatives are required to attend the monthly GPC General Assembly meetings or to send a proxy in their place.

 For more information about the General Assembly, click here.